Memer121/SegNet-MHP-Camera/readme.md

 ## The Algorithm

 SegNet is a semantic segmentation model.
 It consists of an encoder network and a decoder network, followed by a, one pixel at a time, classification layer.
 The enconder is usually a pre-trained network, such as ResNet.
-What the decoder network does is, semantically projects the features learnt by the encoder onto a pixel space to get a dense classification.
+What the decoder network does is semantically projects the features learnt by the encoder onto a pixel space to get a dense classification.

 ## Running this project